0820x/utillbot/README.md

-# utillbot
+### Bat's Utility Bot

-Utility discord bot coded in discord.py
+Coded in discord.py
+I don't care what you do with the code

+Hello